skysaika/django_store/readme.md

-c 19 дз, не закончила проект, дошла до 21, и перенесла в mynewshop, продолжение там
+from 19 hw, did not finish the project, reached 21, and transferred to mynewshop, continued there